Gourab Banerji, SA

 Gourab has developed his practice mainly before the Supreme Court of India as a Senior Counsel with an emphasis on commercial matters, and particularly commercial arbitration.
-Gourab also actively accepts appointments as an arbitrator (both party nominated as well as appointed by the Supreme Court, LCIA etc.) in domestic and international arbitration, applicable laws being both Indian & English.
+Gourab also actively accepts appointments as an arbitrator (both as party nominated, Sole and Presiding).
+Gourab is regularly appointed by the Supreme Court of India, LCIA and ICC in domestic and international arbitration, applicable laws being both Indian & English in both institutional, ad-hoc and domestic arbitrations.

 He also appears as counsel in a large number of domestic and international commercial arbitrations and investment arbitrations in India and overseas and routinely appears before the Indian courts on behalf of clients seeking enforcement of foreign awards.
 He is regularly briefed by Indian Public Sector Undertakings as also leading private companies.
 Gourab regularly accepts arbitral appointments and has experience as a sole, chair and co-arbitrator.

 Currently, a private legal practitioner, Gourab has also been a government legal officer, both at the Federal and the Provincial levels.
 While Additional Solicitor General for the Union of India, Gourab represented the Government of India in a number of sensitive and landmark cases.
 A noteworthy case is the landmark case of Republic of Italy v Union of India 4 SCC 721 before the Supreme Court of India.